A small idea has been bugging me for months, lately.

 Two amazing concepts I’ve learned are client prevision and time warping, but there are many more things I have to dig through.

-I’ve also found a book called Networking and Online Games: Understanding and Engineering Multiplayer Internet Games, which seems to provide a lot of useful (though mostly basic) knowledge and concepts regarding the design of an online game.
+I’ve read a book called Networking and Online Games: Understanding and Engineering Multiplayer Internet Games, which seems to provide a lot of useful (though mostly basic) knowledge and concepts regarding the design of an online game.

 So far I’ve implemented just basic connecting and disconnecting, movement of players and a really basic chat service.
 The project is developed in POSIX C (server-side) and LOVE2D (Lua, on the client side).

-I’ve tested the current version with some friends, hosting the server on a VPS, and it seemed very stable.
+I’ve tested the current version with some friends, hosting the server on a VPS, and it seemed stable, though maybe not optimal.

 If you want to check out the project, this is the Github page.